 The first is doing double duty with the mirrors.
 Since we put in a very large window over the bath, I knew I wanted that light and the nature outside to bounce around the bathroom.
 We put up one mirror over the vanity and hung another huge circle mirror over the tub.
 The addition of the second mirror worked really well to make the space feel incredibly open and bright.

 We also used all the glass we could to ensure the small master bathroom felt totally open and not chopped up into pieces.
-This not only created the best small bathroom design remodel pictures, but made the space basically sing with joy!
+This not only created the best small bathroom design remodel pictures but made space basically sing with joy!
 The window we installed (see the old one right here) was a great starting point.

-We added this beautiful door from Coastal Shower Doors – that acts less as a shower barrier and more as a picture frame to the rest of the bathroom.
+We added this beautiful door from Coastal Shower Doors – that acts less like a shower barrier and more as a picture frame to the rest of the bathroom.
 I love it so much!
 Creating a window here, instead of a wall, allows all the bright light to flow right into the shower area and really does make the old bathroom floor plan seem enormous now.

 Small Bathroom Tile Ideas

 Now that I’ve shared my bathroom design for small spaces tricks, let’s talk tile!
-We’ve laid a LOT of tile this last year in our festive home renovation.
+We’ve laid a LOT of tiles this last year in our festive home renovation.
 This tile though takes the cake as my favorite tile ever!
 When we initially started planning our small bathroom design, I heard so many people say – don’t go bold with the tile in a small space.
 I am so happy I didn’t listen to that.
-This pretty concrete look printed tile on the floor makes a huge impact in the space and instantly makes it feel grand.
+This pretty concrete look printed tile on the floor makes a huge impact on the space and instantly makes it feel grand.

 Bathroom Design Ideas For Small Spaces

-In a small space we don’t have much room to really add a lot of extra design elements.
+In a small space, we don’t have much room to really add a lot of extra design elements.
 It would be very easy to make this small bathroom design feel busy and cluttered, which was not what I was going for. at all.

 Instead of adding all the things, we got very picky with the functional elements in the room and demanded that they be beautiful as well.
 These pretty towel rings from Kohler do a necessary function of holding our towels, but hanging 3 in a row also creates an artistic focus on the wall.
-With a simple leather sign above (that I couldn’t help but buy when I was at Magnolia last month), makes the wall feel styled without being cluttered.
+With a simple leather sign above (that I couldn’t help but buy when I was at Magnolia last month), it makes the wall feel styled without being cluttered.